 Releasing the used memory:-Free function

-When we need additional memory for more element because our previously allocated memory is not sufficient or allocated memory is much larger than necessary and we want to reduce it.In both cases we can change the memory size of allocated memory with help of realloc function.A general form of realloc is
+When we need additional memory for more elements because our previously allocated memory is not sufficient or allocated memory is much larger than necessary and we want to reduce it.In both cases, we can change the memory size of allocated memory with help of realloc function.A general form of realloc is